 Not sure what he is looking for but Josh sure looks great looking for it.

-The image of Vaughn above is from my post last year (Ushanka) from Vaughn's work with Ohio photographer t. a.
+The image of Vlad above is from my post last year (Ushanka) from Vlad's work with Ohio photographer t. a.
 Mueller.
-I had been enjoying Troy's work for some time and was really happy to be able to feature his work, especially his collaborations with Vaughn Halo.
-Vaughn has such a great look, highlighted by such a positive vibe that comes through in his work.
+I had been enjoying Troy's work for some time and was really happy to be able to feature his work, especially his collaborations with Vlad.
+Vlad has such a great look, highlighted by such a positive vibe that comes through in his work.

 For me, the love of seasonal changes is all about the visual.
 The white and greys in the winter, the red, purple, pinks and yellow's of spring.
 The bright blue and green in summer and the rich oranges, reds and browns of fall.
 These visual changes are what I live for and sustain me when other parts of living are not quite so beautiful or stimulating.

 I could not help but also think of change when I spent time with the new images Troy sent on for this post.
-Troy and Vaughn have shot several times the past year and it is clear that Vaughn's look has gone through subtle changes beautifully captured by Troy's camera.
-One of the reasons I loved the original winter shoot of Vaughn was how his youthful energy and enthusiasm brought so much life to the cloudy and more gloomy feel of that February winter's day.
+Troy and Vlad have shot several times the past year and it is clear that Vlad's look has gone through subtle changes beautifully captured by Troy's camera.
+One of the reasons I loved the original winter shoot of Vlad was how his youthful energy and enthusiasm brought so much life to the cloudy and more gloomy feel of that February winter's day.